-- T.120 is not supported in SIP calls.In a SIP call that uses a 128 kbps continuous presence meeting room on the MGC[TM], the audio is received before the video.
-In a SIP call from a system behind a UPnP router, the receiving site sees the calling system's internal IP address instead of the external address.
-In a SIP 768 kbps transcoding MGC call with auto audio and H.263 video, the IP+48 card on the MGC crashes when the second PVX starts to connect.
-If you place a SIP call using a SER server and hang up before the call connects, your PVX system crashes.
-You can specify the server name in the format <host>:<port>, where <host> can be either an IP address or a DNS name. - Encryption and People+Content do not work in SIP calls. - On the Setup > SIP page, you must enter the IP address of the SIP proxy server in the Proxy Server field.
-In PVX version 8.0.0, you were not

-- required to enter the Proxy Server if it was the same as the Registrar Server; however, in version 8.0.2 you are required to enter an address in both fields in order to register to the server. - If you register to a SIP server on the Setup > SIP page, unregister, and then place a SIP call, the far site will display your IP address as unreadable characters.
+- If you change the SIP username, PVX attempts to register with the old name instead of the new name. - In a SIP 768 kbps transcoding MGC call with auto audio and H.263 video, the IP+48 card on the MGC crashes when the second PVX starts to connect. - If you place a SIP call using a SER server and hang up before the call connects, your PVX system crashes. - You can specify the server name in the format <host>:<port>, where <host> can be either an IP address or a DNS name. - Encryption and People+Content do not work in SIP calls. - On the Setup > SIP page, you must enter the IP address of the SIP proxy server in the Proxy Server field.
+In PVX version 8.0.0, you were not required to enter the Proxy Server if it was the same as the Registrar Server; however, in version 8.0.4 you are required to enter an address in both fields in order to register to the server. - If you register to a SIP server on the Setup > SIP page, unregister, and then place a SIP call, the far site will display your IP address as unreadable characters.
 To correct this issue, restart the system after changing SIP server settings. - SIP calls to systems using MSN Windows Messenger or Microsoft Office Communicator may: - Report incorrect calling rates on the PVX Media Statistics page. - Connect with audio only. - Connect at line rates lower than those requested when the call was dialed. - Fail to resume video transmission if the Pause feature on Communicator is activated. - PVX SIP calls to a VSX version 7.5.2 may intermittently fail to connect.
 Redialing the call or upgrading the VSX to version 8.x will correct the problem. - If two PVX endpoints with identical user names both register to the same Microsoft LCS server, the second user to register will be able to answer incoming PVX SIP calls from a third system.
-The first to register will not. - PVX systems located behind a Cisco PIX® firewall will be unable to receive incoming SIP calls routed through a Microsoft LCS server. - Nortel MCS Servers will confirm registration of a PVX system even if a blank or incorrect server password is used. - Nortel MCS servers do not support PVX SIP calls that use a ViaVideo camera. - PVX SIP calls through an SMC SMC7004BR NAT firewall device will transmit an incorrect IP address to a far-site system.
-If the far-site system saves that information in the address book and attempts to place a return call using the saved entry, the call will not connect. - If a PVX system that is registered to a Microsoft LCS server does not answer an incoming SIP call, the call cannot be returned using the address as listed in the Recent Call log.
+The first to register will not. - PVX systems located behind a Cisco PIX® firewall will be unable to receive incoming SIP calls routed through a Microsoft LCS server. - Nortel MCS Servers will confirm registration of a PVX system even if a blank or incorrect server password is used. - PVX SIP calls through an SMC SMC7004BR NAT firewall device will transmit an incorrect IP address to a far-site system.
+If the far-site system saves that information in the address book and attempts to place a return call using the saved entry, the call will not connect.

+• If a PVX system that is registered to a Microsoft LCS server does not answer an incoming SIP call, the call cannot be returned using the address as listed in the Recent Call log.